komali2/blog/content/posts/why-taiwan/index.md

 Of course, considering the size of Taipei, you could always just rent a citybike.
 Complete your ride in under 30 minutes and it's free (this may have ended).
 Otherwise, it's about $1 USD every 30 minutes.

-If you like music, you'll fit in.
-An EDM scene that, in my opinion, rivals San Francisco and Tokyo for sheer diversity, if not production value.
-Music festivals for any genre.
-Underground rock clubs.
-Maybe the only thing they don't have out here is a Country scene, and who gives a shit?
-Head out to CKS Memorial Hall on a week night and watch the b-boy kids do their thing.
-Wednesday night, some jazz club somewhere will be having a swing dance night or jazz show.

-All that text and I haven't even gotten to the night markets or boba tea yet ;) in case you didn't know, Taiwan's night markets are famous.
-Hundreds of food stalls serving the most diverse array of food that I think can be found anywhere in the world, nearly every single night, all throughout the country.
-Also, as the inventor of boba milk tea, obviously the best of the best can be found here, easily and on nearly every street corner.
+Failing that, depending on where you're trying to go, you can probably get there on foot.

+## Food

+Best for last.
+Taiwan is home to some of the best food in the world.
+More than just delicious, it's also diverse and highly accessible.
+In the morning, there's morning markets that sell both general groceries such as vegetables, fish, meat, raw noodles, tofu, etc, but also people's breakfasts - scallion pancake, buns filled with meat and vegetable, these sort of breaded omelet things that I still don't know how to say.
+Or, you could go to one of the hundreds of "breakfast shops," where more complicated food can be had in abundance, along with coffee and tea.

+{{< img src="beefnoodlesoup.jpg" alt="Beef Noodle Soup" >}}

+Wait a little bit and the beef noodle soup (one of Taiwan's signature foods) shops open.

+For dinner,
+you're best off heading to a night market, which is a street lined with stalls selling fried chicken, steak on a stick, dumplings, custard dough fried in the shape of a penis, or ice cream.

+{{< img src="mangoice.jpg" alt="Mango Ice" >}}

+{{< img src="milktea.jpg" alt="Milk Tea" >}}

+Also, they invented boba milk tea here.

 # The Political Argument

-This is mostly me arguing to my fellow Americans here.
+This is mostly me making the case to my fellow Americans here.

+Two weeks
-You should question your faith in the USA as a dependable, safe place to make a life for yourself.
-Two weeks before I wrote this blog post, several thousand people attempted a violent insurrection that arguable failed only because of the quick thinking of a single police officer that led the mob away from a room full of congress-people, and a trigger-happy secret service agent that prevented the lynching of the Vice President.
+before I wrote this blog post, several thousand people attempted a violent insurrection that arguably only failed only because of the quick thinking of a single police officer that led the mob away from a room full of congress-people, and a trigger-happy secret service agent that prevented the lynching of the Vice President.
 As a Texan, I had to grit my teeth as my bloodthirsty congressional representative got on the news and lauded these